 Day 5: Departure to Florence

-After breakfast (sweet or savory team, by the way?), it's time to pack up and head off to the spectacular city of Florence.
+After breakfast (sweet or savory team, by the way?), it's time to pack up and head off to the spectacular city of Florence, which is just a couple of hours' drive away.

-This could be a quiet day where you start exploring one of our country's most important cities.
-Or you could already start with an initial guided tour of the city (there are some very fun ones that are also done by bicycle!).
+This could be a quiet day where you start exploring one of our country's most important cities, for example with an introductory guided bike tour!

 An aperitif with some good wine (and what wine in Tuscany!) and then dinner.
 In Florence, you know, you'll really be spoiled for choice.
 Pici or Florentine steak?
 Cacciucco or soup?
 And why not taste everything, just to make sure you make the right choice?